IAMconsortium/nomenclature/doc/source/index.rst

    in a model comparison or scenario exercise following the IAMC data format.

 #.
 The :class:`RegionProcessor` class carries out renaming and aggregation based on
-   information given in model mapping files.
+   information given in yaml model mapping files.

-A starting point on how to use these two classes with existing data templates and model mappings can be found in :ref:`getting-started`.
+Instructions on how to install and get started using nomenclature can be found in :ref:`getting_started`.

-A more ground-up view including the structures for data templates and model mappings is given in :ref:`usage`.
+The complete user guide including the file specifications for codelists and model mappings, example code and details on how to use nomenclature is given in :ref:`user_guide`.

 Table of Contents
 =================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

-   install
    getting_started
-   usage
-   guidelines
+   user_guide
    api
-   cli

 Acknowledgement
 ===============